 6. Firms or Businesses

-Firms face lower wage cost as the size and availability of the labor force increases.
+Firms face lower wage costs as the size and availability of the labor force increase.
 More people are willing to get jobs at lower rates.

 Many firms may also have to also spend more resources on training new employees because they have been out of work for so long or lack the skills required for their new jobs.
 Training new employees use up a firm’s time and resources.